SecretFox/PhotoMode/README.md

 * Alt - Has to be held down to access chat window
 * V - Returns camera to player
 * Numlock/middleMouse (autorun) - keep moving camera towards the current direction (also prevents mouse dragging from changing direction)
-* Select Self/Team/Raid Member - Runs emote string stored with PhotoMode_StoreEmote command.
+* (Shift+)Select Self/Team/Raid Member - Runs emote string stored with PhotoMode_StoreEmote command.
 Only works while in PhotoMode

 ### Known issues
 Some zones have persistent fog that can't seem to be removed